locationtech/geomesa/README.md

 cd geomesa
 ```

-The project is built using Maven, with Maven Toolchains to manage various target JVM version requirements.
+The project is built using Maven, and uses Maven Toolchains to manage between Java 17 and 25.
-Current required JDKs:  17, 25

-A script has been provided to create/update the toolchains configuration to support these requirements:
+A compatible `toolchains.xml` can be generated using the following script:

 ```bash
 ./build/scripts/update-maven-toolchains.sh
 ```